SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 ### About stylesheets

-Spec first collects the style for the presenter, then collects the styles for its subcomponents. 'application' is the default root level.
+Spec first collects the style for the presenter, then collects the styles for its subpresenters. 'application' is the default root level.

 A defined stylesheet always has a root element and this root element has to be called `'.application'`.